oqolarte/oblong/content/project/mercipod.md

 If this is your first time opening an iPod, take your time.
 Go over your chosen guide (or video tutorial) again as long as you need to.
-It's better to make sure, than force something then breaking it needlessly.
+It's better to make sure, than force something  and then breaking it needlessly.

 This is my second time doing this, so I'm more confident.